dschlenk/opennms-cookbook/README.md

 * `opennms_eventconf`: adds an event-file element to events in etc/eventconf.xml.
 * `opennms_event`: adds an event element to events in target eventconf file `file`.
 Not all elements from the eventconf schema are implemented, but the ones that seem to actually exist in the wild are.
 See resource for details and recipes `example_event` and `example_threshold` for example usage.
+* `opennms_send_event`: creates an actual instance of an event using the `send-event.pl` script in `$ONMS_HOME/bin`.
+Used by the `send_events` recipe, which is included by `default` and `notemplates` recipes to cause config file reloads to take place when template resources make changes or an LWRP sends a notification.

 #### Notifications